-3.2.
 For additional considerations on the products and business of nonprofit (including government) organizations, see the notes to P.1a(1) and P.2b.

-3.2a(1).
+3.1a(1).
+Social media and web-based technologies are a growing mode of gaining insight into how customers perceive all aspects of your involvement with them.
 Your customer listening methods might include social media and web-based technologies.

 Listening through social media may include monitoring comments on social media outlets you moderate and on those you do not control.